NightfuryEquinn/Star-System/README.md

 ### 👻 Since it is a 3D portfolio, I also used some resources from:
 1️⃣ Poly Haven <br/>
 2️⃣ Solar Textures <br/>
-3️⃣ Textures For Planets
+3️⃣ Textures For Planets <br/>
+4️⃣ Icones <br/>

 <hr/>

 P/S: 🤡 If I missed any credits, please do not hestitate to tell me to include it.
 <br/>
-P/S: 😌 The shaders are taken, adapted and tweaked from [here](https://www.youtube.com/watch?v=3krH52AhPqk).
+P/S: 😌 The shader for the star are taken, adapted and tweaked from [here](https://www.youtube.com/watch?v=3krH52AhPqk).